-- Transcripts from all colleges and universities attended verifying completion of a master's degree (with 3.5 GPA or better) - Résumé indicating at least 3 years of work experience relevant to applicant's professional goals - Three letters of recommendation.
+- Transcripts from all colleges and universities attended, verifying completion of a master's degree (with 3.5 GPA or better) - · Résumé indicating at least 3 years of professional work experience - Three letters of recommendation.
 Use the Electronic Letter of Recommendation (https://deptapp08.drexel.edu/em/LOR/) form to submit recommendation letters.

-Submission Part 1: (300-word maximum)
+Submission Part 1: Professional Goals and Aspirations (300-word maximum)